AdamEXu/hacksv/public/SECURITY.md

 # Security Policy

-**Last Updated:** July 28, 2025
+**Last Updated:** July 30, 2025

 ---

 ## Overview

-hack.sv is committed to protecting the security of our participants, organizers, and platform.
+Hack SV is committed to protecting the security of our participants, organizers, and platform.
 We follow modern security practices to protect your data, accounts, and experience across all our services.
 This policy describes the steps we take to safeguard our systems, what happens in the case of a security issue, and how you can report one to us.

 ---